limhang/centos69/README.md

 ### f、make the python scratch workflow work well. include python-virtualenv-lib && scratch-demo-script
 the step `f` is also not install software . so it has integrated in centos69v03.box

+### g、install nginx
+this step install nginx into the virtual machine. you can type `centos.com` in your broswer, of course, you need configure your etc/hosts first. `192.168.33.10  centos.com`. when you configured etc/hosts. and you will see `hello word`. this indicate you have install nginx success.

 ## package box release version
 if you are familiar to vagrant. you will know this section is doing what. forgive my not primitive English .you know what I say.